aquabuild/aggreg8-dex-lib/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the GPL-3.0 License.
+By contributing, you agree that your contributions will be licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.